gregakinman/sentiment_analysis/README.md

 Sentiment Analysis
 ===

 This is the code for the sentiment analysis project at Freescale.
 It is maintained by [Greg Kinman](mailto:gregory.kinman@freescale.com).
-There are three "phases" in the project pipeline, and the subdirectories are titled accordingly.
+There are two "phases" in the project pipeline.

 - Phase 1: scraping the web for text data.
 - Phase 2: labeling the data with sentiment.

-- Phase 3: analyzing the labeled data for patterns and EBI insight.
-Note that this phase is still under construction.
+Code for mining of the labeled data can be found at [this repository](https://github.com/gregkinman-b48856/sentiment_mining).

 Usage:
 ---